Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Property of HI Halo

 In Fig.~\ref{fig:hi_mass_pdf_astro} and Fig.~\ref{fig:hi_mass_pdf_ncdm}, the panels show the HI mass function in comparison with the {\Fiducial} CDM model.
 These two figures show the mass function of the astrophysical and NCDM models, respectively.
 We see that the number of halos of $M_{\rm HI}> 10^{9} M_{\odot}/h$ increases in the {\NoSF} and {\FG} model compared to the {\Fiducial} model and the halos of $M_{\rm HI} \sim 10^8\ h^{-1} M_{\odot}$ decrease for $m_{\rm DM} \le 10$ keV NCDM models.
 However, these features do not explain the confusion of the model classification because there are no similarities between the HI halo mass function for the NCDM model and variant astrophysical models.

-Then we will see if the halo profile looks similar between the NCDM model and variant astrophysical models.
+Then, we will see if the halo profile looks similar between the NCDM and variant astrophysical models.
 In Fig.~\ref{fig:hi_profile}, the panels show the stacked HI density profile of the halo.
 To compute the stacked HI density profile, we average the HI mass within the dark matter virial radius over the lowest 3000 halos within each mass bin from $10^5$ to $10^9 h^{-1}M_{\odot}$.
 The {\Fiducial} (blue solid) and {\Shield} (green dashed) runs have relatively similar profiles.
 In addition, {\NoSF} (red dashed) and 10 keV NCDM (orange dash-dot) have similar profiles except for halos with $M_{\rm HI} > 10^6\ h^{-1}M_\odot$.
-Therefore, it is probable that these profiles explain part of the misclassification by our CNN.
-For {\FG} model, its profiles (purple dashed) deviate from {\Fiducial}, especially for massive halos ($M_{\rm HI} > 10^8\ h^{-1}M_\odot$) , but they are also different from 10 keV NCDM profile.
-As we said in Section~\ref{ssec:astro_effect}, it is probable that our CNN classification is based not only on features that resemble NCDM, but also on features that are not CDM-like.
+However, {\NoSF} model has little effect on the classification in Section~\ref{ssec:astro_effect}.
+For {\FG} model, its profiles (purple dashed) deviate from {\Fiducial}, especially for massive halos ($M_{\rm HI} > 10^8\ h^{-1}M_\odot$), but they are also different from 10 keV NCDM profile.
+Our CNN classification is probably based not only on features that resemble NCDM but also on features that are not CDM-like.